Primordial black holes from an interrupted phase transition: An example model to evaluate the phase transition rapidity parameter

 \section{An example model to evaluate the phase transition rapidity parameter}

 In this section, we consider a benchmark model and obtain $\hat{\beta}_{\rm max}$.
 The model we consider is a simple Abelian Higgs model where a complex scalar field $\Phi$ is charged under a $U(1)$ gauge interaction with a charge unity.
-We further assume that the theory is classically scale invariant, so the tree-level potential is given by \bal V(\Phi) = \lambda |\Phi|^4, \eal where $\lambda$ is the self-quartic coupling.
+We further assume that the theory is classically scale invariant, so the tree-level potential is given by \bal V_{\rm tree}(\Phi) = \lambda |\Phi|^4 +{\rm const}, \eal where $\lambda$ is the self-quartic coupling and the constant is introduced to ensure that the potential is zero at the broken phase at zero temperature.
 The spontaneous symmetry breaking is radiatively generated as originally shown in Ref.\,\cite{Coleman:1973jx}.